 Red & Inflamed Eyes

-If your kitty's has eyes that are red and inflamed there is a good chance that your feline friend has conjunctivitis (otherwise known as pinkeye).
+If your kitty has eyes that are red and inflamed, there is a good chance that your feline friend has conjunctivitis (otherwise known as pinkeye).
 Other signs that your cat might have conjunctivitis include swollen eyes and increased sensitivity to light.
 This common eye condition in cats can be caused by anything from an infection or allergy to feline herpes virus, and while conjunctivitis can be easy to clear up, without treatment it could lead to more serious complications.
 For that reason, it is always best to see your vet if your cat's eyes have become red and watery.
 Depending on the severity of your cat's eye irritation treatment may include eye drops or ointment prescribed by your vet.

 Yellow or Green Sticky Discharge